 Value Meaning SMB2_CHANNEL_NONE 0x00000000 No channel information is present in the request.
 The RemainingBytes , WriteChannelInfoOffset and WriteChannelInfoLength fields MUST be set to zero by the client and MUST be ignored by the server.
-SMB2_CHANNEL_RDMA_V1 0x00000001 One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by RemainingBytes , WriteChannelInfoOffset and WriteChannelInfoLength
+SMB2_CHANNEL_RDMA_V1 0x00000001 One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by RemainingBytes , WriteChannelInfoOffset and WriteChannelInfoLength fields.

-Value Meaning fields.
 SMB2_CHANNEL_RDMA_V1_INVALIDATE 0x00000002 This flag is not valid for the SMB 3.0 dialect.
-One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the RemainingBytes , WriteChannelInfoOffset and WriteChannelInfoLength fields.
+One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specific in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the RemainingBytes ,

+Value Meaning WriteChannelInfoOffset and WriteChannelInfoLength fields.
 The server is requested to perform remote invalidation when responding to the request as specified in [MS-SMBD] section 3.1.4.2.
-SMB2 CHANNEL RDMA TRANSFORM 0x00000003 This flag is not valid for SMB 3.0 and 3.0.2 dialects.
-When connection supports RDMA transform, SMB2 RDMA TRANSFORM structure is present in the channel information specified by the RemainingBytes, WriteChannelInfoOffset, and WriteChannelInfoLength fields.<56>
+SMB2_CHANNEL_RDMA_TRANSFORM 0x00000003 This flag is not valid for SMB 3.0 and 3.0.2 dialects.
+When connection supports RDMA transform, SMB2_RDMA_TRANSFORM structure is present in the channel information specified by the RemainingBytes , WriteChannelInfoOffset , and WriteChannelInfoLength fields.<60>

-RemainingBytes (4 bytes): For the SMB 3.x dialect family and if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_V1_INVALIDATE_TRANSFORM, this field contains the length, in bytes, of the data being written.

-WriteChannelInfoOffset (2 bytes): For the SMB 3.x dialect family and, if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_V1_INVALIDATETRANSFORM, it contains the offset, in bytes, from the beginning of the SMB2 header to the channel data as specified by the Channel field of the request.

-WriteChannelInfoLength (2 bytes): For the SMB 3.x dialect family and, if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_V1_INVALIDATE_TRANSFORM, it contains the length, in bytes, of the channel data as specified by the Channel field of the request.

-Flags (4 bytes): A Flags field indicates how to process the operation.
+- RemainingBytes (4 bytes): For the SMB 3.x dialect family, if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_TRANSFORM, this field contains the length, in bytes, of the data being written. - WriteChannelInfoOffset (2 bytes): For the SMB 3.x dialect family, if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_TRANSFORM, it contains the offset, in bytes, from the beginning of the SMB2 header to the channel data as specified by the Channel field of the request. - WriteChannelInfoLength (2 bytes): For the SMB 3.x dialect family, if the Channel field of the request contains SMB2_CHANNEL_RDMA_V1, SMB2_CHANNEL_RDMA_V1_INVALIDATE, or SMB2_CHANNEL_RDMA_TRANSFORM, it contains the length, in bytes, of the channel data as specified by the Channel field of the request. - Flags (4 bytes): A Flags field indicates how to process the operation.
 This field MUST be constructed using zero or more of the following values: